 If you are curious about AR15 22 conversions check out our Youtube channel!

-For most of us, the M&P 15-22 is a training gun.
 The low cost of rimfire rounds makes high-volume shooting much more affordable.
-You can get the trigger-time you need, without the heartache of running through a case of 5.56.
+You can get the trigger time you need, without the heartache of running through a case of 5.56.

 You won’t be able to change out the barrel–there simply aren’t as many choices for .22 LR barrels–though you should be able to match barrel length easily enough with most standard carbines, as the M&P 15-22 has a carbine-length barrel.

-The M-LOK slots on the factory forend, though, may get you close enough to what you want.
-Look to the M-LOK accessories you have on your current AR.
+The M-LOK slots on the factory forend make it easier to achieve most accessory goals.
+Look at the M-LOK accessories you have on your current AR.
 Match the slot position for foregrips or lights, and you should be able to train without reasonable cross-over skills that will still work to establish solid muscle memory.

 For a vertical grip in the truest sense, look at the BCM Gunfighter Vertical Grip.
 These are not so long that they will catch on to everything, but offer a more adaptive post for those who want a hand on a handle.

 When working with a rimfire, like the M&P 15-22, an optic is going to win out over irons for cross-caliber training purposes.
 Iron sights are great, and a must-have backup on either a .22 LR or a 5.56, but bullet drop and performance with these two calibers are so dramatically different.
 An optic will allow you more flexibility.